ubccr/genesysv/docs/source/index.rst

 Figure :numref:`component_1` shows the components of the UI.
 Fields used for filtering are put inside a panel.
 Panels are used to logically group filter fields.
 Panels can also also contain sub-panels that in turn can contain filter fields.
 Sub-panels allows further grouping of filter fields within a panel.
 Figure :numref:`component_2` shows an example of a sub-panel.
 Panels themselves are put inside a tab.
-Tabs can be used to separate panels in to different groups such as `basic` and `advanced` search fields.
+Tabs can be used to separate panels into different groups such as `basic` and `advanced` search fields.

 .. _component_2: